 Many banks with free checking aren’t as free as they appear.
 Usually, these accounts are “free” only after certain conditions are met, such as a required direct deposit or minimum balance.
 Capital One’s 360 Checking account offers fee-free banking with a couple of exceptions.

 Capital One’s 360 Checking account charges no monthly service fee, and there are no requirements for a minimum opening deposit or minimum balance.
-Although 360 Checking comes with many free perks, such as free ATM usage at 39,000 ATM’s, you will be charged for other services, including $5 for checks — although the first order is free — and $20 for an online cashier’s check with overnight shipping.
-Plus, you’ll earn 0.20% APY for balances below $50,000, 0.75% APY when your balance is between $50,000 and $99,999.99, and 1% APY when your balance is $100,000 or more.
+Although 360 Checking comes with many free perks, such as free ATM usage at over 70,000 ATMs, you will be charged for other services, including $7 for 50 checks — although the first order is free — and $20 for an online cashier’s check with overnight shipping.
+You’ll earn APY.

 Why You Need a Free Bank Account

 Using banks with no fees can save you quite a bit of money throughout the year.
 A basic checking account can cost you up to $15 per month, and a high-yield checking account can cost even more — which doesn’t include other fees, such as overdraft charges or minimum balance costs.